 An Enrolment Confirmation Fee of \$375 per child is required to secure each enrolment.
-This fee is credited to your first term fees on your child taking up their place in class.
+This fee is credited to your first term fees on your child taking up their place in class but is non-refundable if your child does not commence enrolment at LSWW.